Cambridge 19 IELTS General Reading Test 1

 Gobridge Tramlink – Frequently Asked Questions (FAQs)

-Here are some of the frequently asked questions about the tram service in Gobridge town:
+Here are some of the frequently asked questions about the tram service in Gobridge town

 When do the trams run?

-Gobridge Tramlink operates a network of trams that run throughout the year and provide links to main services, stations, and the airport.
+Gobridge Tramlink operates a network of trams that run throughout the year and provide links to main services, stations and the airport.
 Timetables are reviewed in October and March, and may alter slightly so check before you travel.
 Our first tram from the city centre leaves from Marvin Square at 6.30 am, half an hour after the first city bus service.

 Can I get a tram from the airport?

-Trams from the airport to the city center start running at 6.15 am and leave every fifteen minutes until 7.30 pm when the evening schedule takes over.
+Trams from the airport to the city centre start running at 6.15 am and leave every fifteen minutes until 7.30 pm when the evening schedule takes over.
 Trams then run to the main railway station at 35-minute intervals and end at 11.35 pm.
 If your flight arrives later than this, the number 207 airport bus runs every hour through the night.

 What do I do if I don’t have a ticket?